Are Debt Collectors Allowed to Text Me or Send Me an SMS Message?

 Whatever way you choose to communicate, be sure to take notes about each exchange, including who said what and any agreement you reach.
 If you agree to a settlement or repayment plan, ask for the full details in writing so you have confirmation of it.

-If a debt collector continues to text after you have opted out, keep a record of your interactions with that person – the dates, times, and messages exchanged.
+If a debt collector continues to send you SMS text messages after you have opted out, keep a record of your interactions with that person – the dates, times, and messages exchanged.
 That record will support your case if you decide to file a complaint, which you can do at the federal or state level:

 - The Federal Trade Commission, at reportfraud.ftc.gov